Upcoming

 Read a review of the recital here.

-Pianist Mikhail Voskresensky was the longest-serving piano professor at the Moscow Tchaikovsky Conservatory before joining the Juilliard School as a Guest Professor.
+Pianist Mikhail Voskresensky was the longest-serving piano professor at the Moscow Tchaikovsky Conservatory before joining the Juilliard School as an Artist-in-Residence.
 Through his teacher, Lev Oborin—First Prize winner of the inaugural Chopin Competition—his pedagogical lineage traces back to Igumnov, Siloti, Liszt, and ultimately Beethoven.

 A particularly memorable moment in his life was studying with the great 20th-century composer Dmitri Shostakovich, with whom Mr. Voskresensky prepared the European debut of Piano Concerto No. 2.